MENU

 5. Medical Device Manufacturing

 The production of medical devices requires strict adherence to cleanliness standards.
 Hardwall clean rooms are commonly maintained at ISO7 or higher, allowing a reasonable level of particles while ensuring that products are free from contamination.
-According to ISO 13485, manufacturers must demonstrate consistent compliance with quality management systems to ensure device safety.
+According to ISO 13485, Manufacturers must demonstrate consistent compliance with quality management systems to ensure device safety.

 6. Optical Industry